 Come celebrate railroad history at Florida's oldest train station

-The Gulf Wind Chapter extends a cordial invitation to railfans and residents to our organization’s Depot Day free open house scheduled for Saturday, May 20 at the historic Lloyd Depot in Jefferson County, FL.
+The Gulf Wind Chapter extends a cordial invitation to railfans and residents to our organization’s free open house scheduled for Saturday, Feb.
+28 at the historic Lloyd Depot in Jefferson County, FL.

 A centerpiece of the Lloyd Historic District and Florida’s oldest remaining train station, the depot was built in 1858 by the Pensacola & Georgia Railroad and is one of only two surviving antebellum railroad depots in the state.
-Depot Day is a chance for the chapter to put numerous railroad artifacts and memorabilia on display and to discuss the building's historic significance.
-The occasion also marks the chapter’s 50th anniversary.
+Our open house is a chance for our chapter to put numerous railroad artifacts and memorabilia on display and to discuss the building's historic significance.

 The Lloyd Depot is located at 8781 Old Lloyd Road in Lloyd, right on the Florida Gulf & Atlantic Railroad’s main line through the county.
 To get there from Interstate 10, use the State Road 59 exit and proceed south toward the flashing caution light at Old Lloyd Road, then turn left.